ZiedHY/ZiedHY.github.io/Sequence_Modeling.md

 Fortunately, there are a few ways to combat the vanishing gradient problem. ***Proper initialization of the _W_ matrix*** can reduce the effect of vanishing gradients.
 So can regularization.
 A more preferred solution is to use ***ReLU*** instead of tanh or sigmoid activation functions.
 The ReLU derivative is a constant of either 0 or 1, so it isn’t as likely to suffer from vanishing gradients.

 An even more popular solution is to use Long Short-Term Memory (LSTM) or Gated Recurrent Unit (GRU) architectures.
 LSTMs were first proposed in 1997 and are the perhaps most widely used models in NLP today.
 GRUs, first proposed in 2014, are simplified versions of LSTMs.
 Both of these RNN architectures were explicitly designed to deal with vanishing gradients and efficiently learn long-range dependencies.
-We’ll cover them in the next section.
+We’ll cover them in the next article.

+It will come soon!